khofstadter/CS220-AU-navigating-the-digital-world/README.md

 1. by introducing the 'visitor & resident map' which can help understand and develop our involvement with the Web and
 2. by introducing tools for project management, web-design as well as audio-visual production and post production to help develop personal and professional resident identities.

-While this module primarily focuses on providing practical skills it also opens up dialogues to help develop critical thinking about our digital identities and interactions.
+While this module primarily focuses on providing practical skills it also opens up dialogues to help develop critical thinking about our digital identities and interactions e.g. by asking the following questions:

+- how are we currently engaging with the Web and how can we improve this?
+- how can we build and use our online identities e.g. a website for 'better' engagement?
+- how can we use software tools to create assets e.g. audio-video content to help us disseminate information through our online identities more effectively?
+- how can we apply critical thinking regarding the information we consume and produce?

 The module introduces primarily free and cross-platform software and where possible highlights their advantages and disadvantages to paid software.
 As the module in 2021 is run in labs equipt with Windows PCs, I will demonstrate these software in the workshops and screencasts using Windows 10 operating system.